 - Keep copies of your design drawings and date them as you go.
 These will be very useful if you need to protect the look of your product.

 - Be very careful about making an allegation before taking advice.
-If you make an allegation which is proven to be wrong, then your competitor may have a claim against you.
+If you make an allegation that is proven to be wrong, then your competitor may have a claim against you.

-- Do take advice from a specialist solicitor as soon as possible; intellectual property protection and enforcement remains a complex area and it’ll pay in the long run.
+- Do take advice from a specialist solicitor as soon as possible; intellectual property protection and enforcement remain a complex area and it’ll pay in the long run.

 - If your competitor has copied the way your product(s) works, the look of your website, or your name or branding, then other areas of intellectual property law may be able to help you too.